How Long Does the Medical Negligence Claim Process Take?

 It’s worth noting that the majority of medical negligence claims will end at this stage.
 In fact, in 2017-18, less than 1% of claims even went to court, according to the NHS.
 However, in some instances, the defendant will not accept liability.
 In those situations, your case will first go to civil court, and then – barring any resolutions – to trial.

 Six: Should you win your case, you will then receive your medical compensation.
 The court will specify the amount and the time that it will need to be paid by.

 It may seem as if this is a long time to wait.
-Remember that your ongoing costs will all be addressed throughout your claim, and if you retain the services of a no win no fee medical negligence solicitor, then costs will not usually be an issue throughout the process.
-Medical negligence claims are common, and if your life has been negatively affected by poor health care or treatment, then it’s vital that you contact legal experts as quickly as possible.
+Remember that your ongoing costs will all be addressed throughout your claim.
+Moreover, if you retain the services of a no win no fee medical negligence solicitor, then costs will not usually be an issue throughout the process.
+In addition, you won’t need to seek out legal aid to pursue justice.